kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 Java method contains a throws clause within the declaration, then you must code an exception handler for any Java code that calls the method.
-In this **Solution**, the throws clause has been put into place to handle any exceptions that may be raised when closing the connection within the exception-handling CHAPTER 16  ACCESSING PL/SQL FROM JDBC, HTTP, GROOVY, AND JYTHON 348 catch block.
+In this **Solution**, the throws clause has been put into place to handle any exceptions that may be raised when closing the connection within the exception-handling catch block.
 For more information on Java exception handling, please see the online documentation available at http://download.oracle.com/javase/tutorial/essential/exceptions/handling.html.
 The JDBC API can be used to call PL/SQL stored procedures by passing a PL/SQL code block in the